Select The Statement That Best Describes A Biosynthesis Reaction

 Q: What is the role of ATP in biosynthesis?

 A: ATP provides the energy needed to drive the endergonic (energy-requiring) reactions involved in biosynthesis.
-The hydrolysis of ATP to ADP (adenosine diphosphate) releases energy, which is coupled to the biosynthetic reactions to make them proceed.
+The hydrolysis of ATP to ADP (adenosine diphosphate) releases energy, which is coupled to the biosynthetic reactions to make them proceed And that's really what it comes down to..

 Q: How are biosynthetic pathways regulated?